Dromaeosauridae: Group behaviorDeinonychus fossils have been uncovered in small groups near the remains of the herbivore Tenontosaurus, a larger ornithischian dinosaur. This had been interpreted as evidence that these dromaeosaurids hunted in coordinated packs like some modern mammals. However, not all paleontologists found the evidence conclusive, and a subsequent study published in 2007 by Roach and Brinkman suggests that the Deinonychus may have actually displayed a disorganized mobbing behavior. Modern diapsids, including birds and crocodiles (the closest relatives of dromaeosaurids), display minimal long-term cooperative hunting (except the aplomado falcon and Harris's hawk); instead, they are usually solitary hunters, either joining forces time to time to increase hunting success (as crocodilians sometimes do), or are drawn to previously killed carcasses, where conflict often occurs between individuals of the same species. For example, in situations where groups of Komodo dragons are eating together, the largest individuals eat first and might attack smaller Komodo dragons that attempt to feed; if the smaller animal dies, it is usually cannibalized. When this information is applied to the sites containing putative pack-hunting behavior in dromaeosaurids, it appears somewhat consistent with a Komodo dragon-like feeding strategy. Deinonychus skeletal remains found at these sites are from subadults, with missing parts that may have been eaten by other Deinonychus, which a study by Roach et al. presented as evidence against the idea that the animals cooperated in the hunt. A 2020 study done by Frederickson and colleagues found the dietary preferences between juvenile and adult Deinonychus to be different. Suggesting that parental feeding ended before the young were large enough to sustain a typical adult diet. This would indicate that the genus did not exhibit mammal-like pack hunting. Despite this, they considered gregariousness to be possible in Deinonychus. The Komodo dragon lifestyle was also criticized, due to the lack of spatial distribution of juveniles and adults, suggesting a reduced cannibalistic lifestyle.

 In 2001, multiple Utahraptor specimens ranging in age from fully grown adult to tiny three-foot-long baby were found at a site considered by some to be a quicksand predator trap.
 Some consider this as evidence of family hunting behaviour; however, the full sandstone block is yet to be opened and researchers are unsure as to whether or not the animals died at the same time.
+Frederickson and colleagues suggests this was a possible sign of gregariousness in Utahraptor and dromaeosaurids exhibiting post nestling care.

 In 2007, scientists described the first known extensive dromaeosaurid trackway, in Shandong, China.
 In addition to confirming the hypothesis that the sickle claw was held retracted off the ground, the trackway (made by a large, Achillobator-sized species) showed evidence of six individuals of about equal size moving together along a shoreline.
 The individuals were spaced about one meter apart, traveling in the same direction and walking at a fairly slow pace.
 The authors of the paper describing these footprints interpreted the trackways as evidence that some species of dromaeosaurids lived in groups.
 While the trackways clearly do not represent hunting behavior, the idea that groups of dromaeosaurids may have hunted together, according to the authors, could not be ruled out.